martindpinter/mdpChat/README.md

 # mdpChat
-Simple chat back-end in AspNetCore with SignalR
+Simple chat back-end in AspNetCore using SignalR and EntityFrameworkCore